 Online courses do not require time on campus.
-Most class sessions are asynchronous - each week students can participate at times of their own choosing.
+These courses are guided tutorials, not self-directed learning.
+Most class sessions are asynchronous - each week students can participate at times of their own choosing within parameters established by the professor.
 Some online classes include synchronous (everyone at the same time) sessions.